IdiJr/AirBnB_clone_v2/README.md

 (hbnb) User.all()
 (hbnb) ["[User] (98bea5de-9cb0-4d78-8a9d-c4de03521c30) {'updated_at': datetime.datetime(2020, 2, 19, 21, 47, 29, 134362), 'name': 'Fred the Frog', 'age': 9, 'id': '98bea5de-9cb0-4d78-8a9d-c4de03521c30', 'created_at': datetime.datetime(2020, 2, 19, 21, 47, 29, 134343)}"]
 ```
+## 0x03.
+AirBnB clone - Deploy static
+This is the third part of the AirBnB project.
+It is done with the aim of deploying web static from previous tasks.
+The following were explored:
+* What is Fabric
+* How to deploy code to a server easily
+* What is a tgz archive
+* How to execute Fabric command locally
+* How to execute Fabric command remotely
+* How to transfer files with Fabric
+* How to manage Nginx configuration
+* What is the difference between root and alias in a Nginx configuration

 <br>